mashanahan/test1/README.md

 There were 2000 tweets pulled from twitter from the account @katbessey, a friend of mine.
 These tweets were put through a sentiment and emotional analysis in R using the NRC lexicon, afinn lexicon, and the RWeka library.

+The output of this program is in the twitter_analysis document located in the master branch.